We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Vicky Wasik

-• Bacon Test: We next tested each griddle’s ability to cook bacon, which requires a good amount of flipping and releases a lot of grease.
-We wanted to see how each model handles grease runoff and examine its drip tray design.
-We used each griddle to cook bacon slices until crispy, noting how many it could comfortably accommodate at once.
-We also noted if the griddle leaked grease during cooking, and how well the drip tray worked.
+• Bacon Test: We used each griddle to cook bacon slices until crispy, noting how many it could comfortably accommodate at once.
+Throughout this test, we noted how each model handled grease runoff and if there was any leakage during cooking.
 Once cooled, we once again washed each griddle per the manufacturer’s instructions and noted whether they were easy to clean.

 Editor's Note